emilyekstrum/emilyekstrum/README.md

 ## About Me

-- First-year **Computational Biosciences PhD student** at CU Anschutz
+- First-year **Computational Biosciences PhD student** at the University of Colorado - Anschutz
 - Bachelor's in Biology & Data Science from Creighton University
-- Interested in bioinformatics, machine learning, and computational methods
+- Interested in bioinformatics, machine learning, and developing computational methods

 ---